jjjjhfhfhfhffeg434e3/WHSTechNotes/journal.md

-it discusses how technology affects humanity and how it help us with work and jobs it showed how it helped in medicine by making medical devices for blood presure temparature etc it help in agriculture because it reduced the stress of hand picking and sorting it also helps in public safefty, good hackers can stop or help people getting scammed and dave them of losing money.
+it discusses how technology affects humanity and how it help us with work and jobs it showed how it helped in medicine by making medical devices for blood presure temparature etc it help in agriculture because it reduced the stress of hand picking and sorting it also helps in public safefty, good hackers can stop or help people getting scammed and save them of losing money.